Misakihime21/Luna/README.md

 + dot when can interact with object
 + collision on the steps to the basement
 + outside view
++ make a key don't stand out while it isn't needed
++ biggerlight switch collision
++ basement door block while didn't talk to mom

 - ending scene - the rotating function

-- basement door block while didn't talk to mom
+- impove scary animations (table\plate)

 - press E sign by trace fix
-- make a key don't stand out while it isn't needed
-- biggerlight switch collision

-- text background

 - toilet
 - rename the project from Luna